mr-mckenzie/AeroSure/README.md

 - See weather conditions a few hours around their flight arrival.

+- See the weather forecast for the duration of the travel.

 ## Advanced Extension

 - The user can have quick live visual feedback in their saved searches.

+-

+## Setup

+Below is a step by step to setting up and running the app.

+- Step 1
+    Open the terminal

+- Step 2
+    Ensure you are in the desired folder: check which directory you are in (pwd)